Nationals Team

 President

-Cypress J. Booker is a junior Biomedical Sciences major with a minor in Public Health Education at North Carolina Central University.
+Cypress J. Booker is a senior Biomedical Sciences major with a minor in Public Health Education at North Carolina Central University.
 She is an aspiring Trauma Surgeon and Emergency Physician with a deep passion for serving others.
 Committed to giving back not just to her own community but to any community she can reach, Cypress believes in using her platform to create a lasting impact and legacy.
-She is thrilled to help bring The Movement Street to NCCU and to show how students embody the university’s motto of Truth and Service every day.

 • Tamira Campbell